drghirlanda/alex/Docs/AlexManual.md

 spreadsheet software saves CSV files with this final newline, but you can always check for this by opening the design files with a text editor.

-With a few exceptions, all errors print a hopefully informative message both on the standard console output (terminal) and on screen.
-A few errors that may occur before the screen is set up, such as not finding necessary files, are reported only on the standard output.
-When running alex through the PEBL launcher, these messages will appear in files `stdout.txt` and `stderr.txt`, which PEBL creates in the folder where alex is run.

-There is one error that appears mysterious to the uninitiated: the screen remains black and alex hangs forever.
+There is one error that will appear mysterious to the uninitiated: the screen remains black and alex hangs forever.
 The reason is that alex uses a lock system on the `Groups.csv` file to prevent concurrent instances of alex from running the same subject.
 The lock is held for